 761BCE: Lord Bjorn of Dalleer died of old age.
 Bjorn’s son, Olofric, did not succeed him.
 Instead, Ballath, a wise, human friend of Bjorn’s, assumed the lordship.
 Bjorn’s family was outraged.
 Ballath took Bjorn’s name as a title in a failed attempt to keep the peace, but he refused to surrender control.
 Queen Shortrastor cut off trade to Dalleer and threatened war.

 759BCE: Bjorn’s children moved to Jord.
 Most of Dalleer’s dwarven population followed to Jord or went to the Dominarie Mountains.

 737BCE: Bjorn Ballath of Dalleer died of old age.
 Like his successor before him, Ballath overlooked his children in favor of an experienced friend, Skizofren.

 736BCE: Bjorn Skizofren began to drink heavily after Ballath’s death.
 He started drafting insanely foolish laws while drunk and he was always drunk.
 Ballath’s heirs attempted to correct Skizofren’s decisions, but the Bjorn seemed unnaturally skilled at political maneuvering.

 735BCE: Bjorn Skizofren insulted Ballath’s family.
 Frustrated with the Bjorn, the children of Ballath left Dalleer.
 They traveled downriver and founded Bradel Fields near the mouth of the Black River.

 734BCE: Luwia, the daughter of Ballath, became Queen of Bradel Fields with her brothers and sisters as fellow nobles.
-Wandered from across Cimmeria began to flock to the new settlement.
+Wanderers from across Cimmeria began to flock to the new settlement.
 Citizens of Dalleer who feared Bjorn Skizofren’s irrational behavior also came to Bradel Fields.

 733BCE: Suffering under Bjorn Skizofren’s drunken rule, the citizens of Dalleer planned a revolt.
 Skizofren was remarkably keen eyed in his drunken state.
 He identified key members of the revolt and befriended them during his drunken escapades.
 He learned the names of the other revolt leaders from his new friends and then had them arrested.